johnzastrow/phpblog/hugo-export/posts/2008-07-05-the-power-of-xargs.md

 &#8220;mozilla,&#8221; then manually running separate &#8220;rpm -e&#8221; commands against
 them one at a time.

-$ > find / -name *.mp3 -type f -print | xargs tar -cvzf mp3z.tar.gz

 This finds all the mp3z on my entire drive and puts &#8217;em all in a tar
 file, and then I can untar them wherever I want 🙂 I actually could&#8217;ve
 piped that xargs &#8220;tar&#8221; line into a &#8220;tar xvzf&#8221; line to automatically
-untar them.
-I also could&#8217;ve left out the &#8220;-type f&#8221; if I had grip set up
 to use a custom directory structure that I wanted to preserve.
 You get
-the idea 🙂 PS &#8211; this works for other types of files, too, like finding
 all the files that belong to you, tarring them and sending the tar to a
 backup somewhere, so it does have legitimate use.